BruceArmstrong007/BruceArmstrong007/README.md

 - I’m a Full stack engineer.
 - Checkout my profile - https://portfolio-e5dcd.web.app/
 - brucearmstrongofficial@gmail.com
-- Loves to code, explore new tech, games, good so content
+- Loves to code, music, games, food, exploring new tech (rnd) and some good content
-- I learn by doing it - source github
 - My Github is full of experimental stuff that i do to learn tech (don't expect 100 type checkings, 500 unit tests or some other coding practices)

 <!---